Jay Lethal: Independent circuit (2011–present)

-All Elite Wrestling (2021–present)
+All Elite Wrestling / Ring of Honor (2021–present)

 On November 13, 2021, Lethal made his debut for All Elite Wrestling (AEW) at the Full Gear pay-per-view, challenging Sammy Guevara for the AEW TNT Championship on the November 17 episode of Dynamite, which Guevara accepted.
 Lethal would go on to lose the match, but got his arms raised by the Inner Circle post-match as a sign of respect.
 Lethal would then enter a feud with Team Taz in January 2022, which eventually led him to challenge Ricky Starks for the FTW Championship on the February 4, 2022 episode of Rampage; he eventually lost the match against Starks.
-On April 6, 2022, Lethal appeared on-screen with Sonjay Dutt, who was now his manager, and the two promised a present to Samoa Joe.
-The next week, Satnam Singh attacked Joe and aligned himself with Lethal and Dutt.
-On the May 6, 2022 episode of Rampage, Jay Lethal would defeat Konosuke Takeshita and have Dutt and Singh assist in attacking him, only for Best Friends (Orange Cassidy and Chuck Taylor) and Samoa Joe to make the save.

-Ric Flair’s Last Match

-Ric Flair's Last Match was a professional wrestling pay-per-view (PPV) event and supershow that took place on July 31, 2022, at the Nashville Municipal Auditorium in Nashville, Tennessee in the United States and aired on FITE and In Demand.
-The event was produced and promoted by Conrad Thompson and David Crockett under the banner of Jim Crockett Promotions (JCP) as part of the Starrcast V convention, and was the first card promoted under the JCP banner since 1988.
-Ric Flair headlined the event in the final match of his 50-year career, teaming with son-in-law Andrade El Idolo to defeat Jay Lethal and Jeff Jarrett.